korolainenriikka/Jani/documentation/design.md

 The time complexity of minimax is O(b^d), where b is the branching factor (amout of possible moves) and d is the depth of the tree.
 The branching factor is around 10, but can fluctuate between 1-20 throughout the game.
 The computation depth is chosen so that the time limit of the game is not exceeded.

 Alpha-beta pruning with optimal move ordering is shown to be able to cut off up to 50% of the game tree, so the time complexity is at best O(b^(d/2)).
-Move ordering is completely implemented only on top level, so the actual complexity lies somewhere between these estimates.
+Move ordering is completely implemented only on top level, so the actual complexity lies somewhere between O(b^(d/2)) and O(b^d)

 The computation cost of progressive deepening is surprisingly neglible; The exact time complexity of a progressively-deepening minimax computing to depth d-1, marked O(p) is derived in the following: